canqpham/dogfinder/README.md

-# dogfinder
+# DogFinder

-This app helps you discover loyal companions—dogs, our four-legged friends who bring joy and loyalty like no other.
+This app was written by Vite + ReactJs + Typescript